vinittiwari01/calculator-in-c/README.md

 # calculator-in-c
-This is my first git repository..
+This is my first git repository.